simk2020/Homework/README.md

 Changes Made :

-- Removed DIVs and instead used "header, section, footer"
+- Removed DIVs and instead used "header, section, footer, main"

 - Changed some css atributes.